Aliases for PCSK5 Gene

 GeneCards Summary for PCSK5 Gene

 PCSK5 (Proprotein Convertase Subtilisin/Kexin Type 5) is a Protein Coding gene.
 Diseases associated with PCSK5 include Currarino Syndrome and Avian Influenza.
-Among its related pathways are Signaling by GPCR and NGF processing.
+Among its related pathways are Metabolism and Signaling by GPCR.
 GO annotations related to this gene include serine-type endopeptidase activity and endopeptidase activity.
 An important paralog of this gene is PCSK6.

 UniProtKB/Swiss-Prot for PCSK5 Gene